ncarlier/apimon/README.md

       spec: 200-299
 monitors: # List of monitors configuration
   - alias: nunux-keeper-api # The name used within the produced metrics.
 By default the URL
+    disable: false # Disable the monitor.
+By default false
     url: https://api.nunux.org/keeper/ # The URL to monitor
     unsafe: true # Don't check SSL certificate.
 By default false
     proxy: http://proxy-internet.localnet:3128 # Specific HTTP proxy to use (overide global).
 By default none